nanovazquez/reactjs-training/exercise-3/README.md

    > **Note:** A [Provider](https://github.com/reduxjs/react-redux/blob/master/docs/api.md#provider-store) is a container component that enables your presentational components to connect with the Redux store.
 It's the one that let's you receive both the `state` and `dispatch` in the `mapStateToProps()` and `mapDispatchToProps()` functions, respectively.

-And the migration is complete! 🚀🚀 If you followed all these steps, the application is now working the same way it was working before, but with Redux.
-Take a few minutes to analyze what you did, you could use the diagram below to understand how data flows in a Redux-powered application.
+And the migration is complete!
+The application is now working the same way it was working before, but with Redux 🚀🚀.
+Take a few minutes to play with the app and understand what how the data flows in a Redux-powered application.

 ![](./assets/images/redux-data-flow.png)

-### Section 3: Add new actions to the app
+## Section 3: Evolving your Redux app

-We are now going to add two simple actions: a sync action to add shopping items to the cart and an async action to fetch new items to shop.
-Of course, we'll mock the second action, as we don't have a backend set up for this Exercise.
+We are now going to extend the application functionality by creating two simple actions: a (sync) action to add items to the shopping cart and an (async) action to fetch new items to display.
 To do this, follow these steps:

 1. Open the **src/services/users-service.ts** file and add the following method to return all items.
 And don't forget also to export it.